 The original CamRanger and CamRanger Mini should have similar WiFi transfer speeds.
-In real world terms, at close range with a good signal, a medium JPG should take about 2-6 seconds to transfer depending on the camera.
-Full frame and newer cameras will have larger file sizes and be on the higher end.
-Older and crop sensor cameras will have smaller file sizes.
+Both are rated at 150Mbps, but with actual throughput of about 20-30 Mbps.
+In real world terms, at close range with a good signal, a medium JPG should take about 2-6 seconds to transfer.

-The range of the original CamRanger should be over 150ft / 50m, while the CamRanger mini should get up to 400 ft / 120m.
+The range of the CamRanger 2 is about 500ft / 130m.
+The CamRanger mini should reach about 400 ft / 120m.
+While the original CamRanger’s range should be over 150ft / 50m.
 This of course is very dependent on the exact location and what other signals are in the area.
 However, these should be realistic numbers for outside in an average suburban neighborhood with nothing between the CamRanger and wireless device.